Health Coverage of Immigrants

 Although most nonelderly noncitizens live in a family with a full-time worker, they face gaps in access to private coverage.
-Nonelderly noncitizens are more likely than nonelderly citizens to live in a family with at least one full-time worker, but they also are more likely to be low-income (Figure 5).
+Nonelderly noncitizens are as likely as nonelderly citizens to be living in a family with at least one full-time worker, but they are more likely to be low-income (Figure 5).
 They have lower incomes because they are often employed in low-wage jobs and industries that are less likely to offer employer-sponsored coverage.
 Given their lower incomes, noncitizens also face increased challenges affording employer-sponsored coverage when it is available or through the individual market.

 In December 2020, Congress restored Medicaid eligibility for citizens of Compact of Free Association (COFA) communities.
 Compacts of Free Association are agreements between the U.S. government and the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau.
 Certain citizens of these nations can lawfully work, study, and reside in the U.S., but they had been excluded from federally-funded Medicaid since 1996, under the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA).
 As part of a COVID-relief package, Congress restored Medicaid eligibility for COFA citizens who meet other eligibility requirements for the program effective December 27, 2020.